-Founded in 1945 by Sister Joan, a physical therapist and member of the Society of Saint Margaret, Saint Vincent’s Centre for Handicapped Children (SVC) is one of more than 250 institutions operated by the Episcopal Diocese of Haiti.
+Founded in 1945 by Sister Joan, a physical therapist and member of the Society of Saint Margaret, Saint Vincent’s Centre (SVC) is one of more than 250 institutions operated by the Episcopal Diocese of Haiti.
 Unique among all the valuable ministries in the diocese, Saint Vincent’s is the only one providing academic, clinical, and residential services for blind, deaf, and physically disabled children and adults.
 At Saint Vincent’s, students learn to work with their disabilities while also studying reading, writing, history, geography, mathematics, English, art, and music.

 The purpose of SVC is “to provide children with disabilities in Haiti special opportunities, support and resources to learn, grow and reach their full potential in their young life’s journey toward adulthood.”
 In addition to operating as both a day and residential school, SVC offers a variety of medical services to its students and the surrounding community.
 Services offered include pediatrics, orthopedics, and physical therapy, as well as resources for those with hearing and/ or vision-related conditions.
 Prosthetic services are provided by a brace shop located on the Centre grounds.